Audi A1 hatchback

-Despite its extra size, the 2.0-litre diesel doesn’t disgrace itself: it's capable of 68.9mpg and 108g/km of CO2 means that road tax only costs £20 a year.
+Despite its extra size, the 2.0-litre diesel doesn’t disgrace itself: it’s capable of 68.9mpg and 108g/km of CO2, which means road tax only costs £20 a year.

 Petrol engines are well suited to the A1, improving refinement compared with the slightly noisy diesels.
 The 85bhp 1.2-litre TFSI engine manages 55.4mpg, which is a respectable figure, but can’t match the 61.4mpg of the 102bhp MINI One.

 Three version of the 1.4-litre engine are available.
 The entry-level version with 121bhp is fractionally more expensive to run than the 1.2 with 53.3mpg and emissions of 126g/km for a £110 a year tax bill.
 The same engine fitted with technology that turns off half of the engine when it’s not needed to save fuel sees power and running costs improved.
 Here the car returns 60.1mpg and has CO2 emissions of 109g/km for a £20 annual road tax bill.

 Audi offers two types of fixed-price servicing, both lasting for five years or 50,000 miles.
 The first is a long-life scheme recommended if you drive over 10,000 miles per year that costs £250, while the second fixed service scheme costs £450 and suits those with a lower annual mileage.
 The 1.2-litre has the lowest insurance group (9E), with a jump up to the rest of the range (14E-28E), while the S1 sits in group 33E, four groups above a Volkswagen Golf GTI.